 Sydney, though not the actual capital of Australia, is definitely the tourism capital.
 The vibrant

 city offers tons of activities, from iconic beaches, to internationally known landmarks, to exciting day trips.
+It’s simple to use transit system makes it really easy to get around to see everything you want to see!
+There’s much more to see here beyond the Opera House and Harbour Bridge, so make sure to spend a few days here.
 Sydney was by far one of our favourite big cities on our trip, and easily one of our favourite stops in Australia.

 How to Get There